Key facts

 This course equips you with the skills demanded by a diverse range of industry and government sectors, covering areas such as:

-With access to our specialised capstone project and co-working space, you will collaborate with your teammates on your capstone project, develop solutions to real-world problems from industry and learn agile project management methods, which are widely used across the industry.
+With access to our specialised capstone project and co-working space, you will collaborate with your teammates on your capstone project, develop solutions to real-world industry problems and learn agile project management methods, widely used across the industry.
 Our past students have collaborated on capstone projects such as:

-This course also includes a core IT work placement unit, where you will undertake a minimum of 100 hours of professional work experience with an approved host organisation.
+This course also includes a core IT work placement unit, where you will undertake professional work experience with an approved host organisation.
 You may also have the opportunity to access one of 50 guaranteed employment placements with banks, including partnerships with NAB, ANZ and Dimension Data.
-You will work on industry projects and gain experience in entrepreneurship and business skills.
+You will work on industry projects, gain experience in entrepreneurship, and acquire valuable business skills.

 This experience ensures you will be well-prepared to apply your learning in the workplace and deal with imminent threats and challenges emerging in the digital space.